-It’s estimated that solar power will grow up to eight-fold in the next decade.
+It’s estimated that solar power will grow up to five-fold in the next decade.
 Solar developers and others working to advance renewable energy recognize that along with successful commercialization, sustainable development requires investment into understanding and minimizing risk from the interactions between solar energy facilities, wildlife, and natural resources.

 - Evaluating and Mitigating Impacts on Wildlife and Their Habitats

 - Land Management and Wildlife Compatibility